-Paul Newton first became involved with finite elements in the mid-1970’s through his research on Numerical Analysis in the mathematics department at Imperial College, London.
+Paul Newton obtained a BSc in Mathematics from the University of Surrey, UK, before studying for an MSc in Computer Science at the University of London.
+It was here that he first became involved with finite elements, writing his own finite element code to study the performance of higher order isoparametric elements.
+Paul then developed his interest in numerical methods through his research on Numerical Analysis in the mathematics department at Imperial College, London.
 While at Imperial College Paul also became involved in research into Computer Assisted Teaching using computational fluid dynamics software to teach fluid dynamics to Mechanical Engineering students.

 In the early 1980’s Paul introduced the explicit non-linear transient dynamics code, Dyna3d, to SIA.
 This led to considerable work in the nuclear industry on the analysis of crash scenarios in relation to the safety of nuclear fuel containment flasks.

 Paul became involved with NAFEMS from the first year of its foundation.
-He joined the Non-Linear Working Group (now the CSM Working Group )and contributed significantly to the formulation of a structured working program for the Group.
+He joined the Non-Linear Working Group (now the Computational Structural Mechanics Working Group ) and contributed significantly to the formulation of a structured working program for the Group.

 In 1997 Paul became a member of the council of NAFEMS where he has contributed to the strategic development of the organisation.
 He also took responsibility within the council for the financial planning and operational development of the organisation.

 In 1999 Paul left MSC and developed a career in general management.
-One of his roles has been to act as interim Managing Director of NAFEMS following the resignation of the Chief Executive in 2002.
-Paul managed NAFEMS while assisting council in recruiting Tim Morris as Chief Operating Officer.
-In 2005 Tim was promoted to Chief Executive and Paul resumed his role as a non-executive member of council.
+He obtained a Diploma in Company Direction from the Institute of Directors in the UK.
+Since then he has led a number of organisations in a variety of sectors.
+One of his roles was as part-time Managing Director of NAFEMS following the resignation of the Chief Executive in 2002.
+Paul managed NAFEMS while assisting the council in recruiting Tim Morris as Chief Operating Officer.
+In 2003 Paul established the NAFEMS UK Steering Committee and brought together the Working Group chairmen to form the NAFEMS TLG.
+In 2005 Tim Morris was promoted to Chief Executive and Paul resumed his role as a non-executive member of the council while continuing as chairman of the NAFEMS TLG and UK Steering Committee as well as continuing his management role at another organisation.